lloyd-livengood/tuxborn_lite_on_deck/README.md

    - When launching MO2, select SkyrimSE, and follow the on screen prompts.
 When prompted to do a clean prefix, DON'T. If you followed the above steps, you will have a clean prefix.
 Something about this check is not working right.
 Take the 'risk' and skip.
 ## 5
    - Straighforward.
 Follow a LO you see online, even mine, and install the mods one-by-one.
 Tips and tricks:
      - Order is important in that it will make it easier for you to follow where you are.
-Put the LO in one window, highlight the next mod, copy paste the google search for the nexus listing, read the description, download, then load in through M02
+Put the LO on the right half of your screen, and MO2 on the left.
+Highlight the next mod, copy paste into a google search for the nexus listing, read the description, download, then load in through M02
        - You can make this even faster by downloading the mods directly to the directory where MO2 is reading them.
+       - I ultimately paid for one month of Nexus premium for the faster download speeds- some mods like LOTD are **Massive** and a huge amount of your time will be spent waiting for the download otherwise.